g-vasilei/react-lite-carousel/README.md

 - Add a badge row (npm version, license, etc.)
 - Include a usage GIF or screenshot
 - Help publish it to npm

-Let me know what name you're publishing under and I can even scaffold `package.json` for you.